ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 #### Step 1.1 Choose between Premier or Essentials

 As an Hosted Private Cloud VMware customer with host prior to 2020, you want to upgrade to 2020 hosts.
-First, you would need to select a commercial range between [Essentials](https://www.ovhcloud.com/fr/managed-bare-metal/) (2018 Intel CPU, no NSX, no certification, network bandwith ~1Gbps) and [Premier](https://www.ovhcloud.com/fr/enterprise/products/hosted-private-cloud/) (2020 Intel CPU,NSX mandatory, certifications available, network bandwith ~10Gbps)
+First, you would need to select a commercial range between [Essentials](https://www.ovhcloud.com/en-gb/managed-bare-metal/) (2018 Intel CPU, no NSX, no certification, network bandwith ~1Gbps) and [Premier](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) (2020 Intel CPU,NSX mandatory, certifications available, network bandwith ~10Gbps)
-Please note that this choice is definitive
+Please note that this choice is definitive.

 Here are a few guidelines:

-- if you are using or you plan to use [NSX](https://www.ovhcloud.com/fr/enterprise/products/hosted-private-cloud/nsx-datacenter-vsphere/) => you must upgrade to [Premier](https://www.ovhcloud.com/fr/enterprise/products/hosted-private-cloud/)
+- if you are using or you plan to use [NSX](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/nsx-datacenter-vsphere/) => you must upgrade to [Premier](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/)
-- if you need your VMware infrastructure to be [certified](https://www.ovhcloud.com/fr/enterprise/certification-conformity/) (HDS, PCI-DSS, HIPA) => you must upgrade to [Premier](https://www.ovhcloud.com/fr/enterprise/products/hosted-private-cloud/)
+- if you need your VMware infrastructure to be [certified](https://www.ovhcloud.com/en-gb/enterprise/certification-conformity/) (HDS, PCI-DSS, HIPA) => you must upgrade to [Premier](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/)
-- if you don't have NSX on your current infrastructure and you don't have need for certifications => you can choose between [Essentials](https://www.ovhcloud.com/fr/managed-bare-metal/) and [Premier](https://www.ovhcloud.com/fr/enterprise/products/hosted-private-cloud/).
-As a general rule of thumbs, Essentials hosts have a better cost/core ratio while Premier optimize cost/ram ratio, you can compare [Essentials hosts](https://www.ovhcloud.com/fr/managed-bare-metal/options/) and [Premier hosts](https://www.ovhcloud.com/fr/enterprise/products/hosted-private-cloud/hosts/)
+- if you don't have NSX on your current infrastructure and you don't have need for certifications => you can choose between [Essentials](https://www.ovhcloud.com/en-gb/managed-bare-metal/) and [Premier](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/).
+As a general rule of thumbs, Essentials hosts have a better cost/core ratio while Premier optimize cost/ram ratio.
+You can compare [Essentials hosts](https://www.ovhcloud.com/en-gb/managed-bare-metal/options/) and [Premier hosts](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/hosts/).
 <a name="selecthosts"></a>
 #### Step 1.2 Select your hosts (compute)

 You have now chosen your commercial range.

-Based on your needs in terms of compute (CPU, RAM), you can select which type and how much hosts you would order between [Essentials hosts](https://www.ovhcloud.com/fr/managed-bare-metal/options/) and [Premier hosts](https://www.ovhcloud.com/fr/enterprise/products/hosted-private-cloud/hosts/).
-For exemple, if you currently use 3xDC2016 XL+, and have choosen Essentials, you can upgrade to 3xESS128 (thanks to more powerful CPU) or 3*ESS256 (if RAM is your criteria).
+Based on your needs in terms of compute (CPU, RAM), you can select which type and how many hosts you would order between [Essentials hosts](https://www.ovhcloud.com/en-gb/managed-bare-metal/options/) and [Premier hosts](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/hosts/).
+For exemple, if you currently use 3xDC2016 XL+, and have chosen Essentials, you can upgrade to 3xESS128 (thanks to more powerful CPU) or 3*ESS256 (if RAM is your criteria).

 Please note that this choice is not definitive, you can start with the 3xESS128 and upgrade to 3xESS256 later on.
 <a name="selectdatastores"></a>
 #### Step 1.3 Select your datastores (storage) <a name="introduction"></a>

 You have now chosen your commercial range and your hosts.
-Please note that some of your actual datastores might be compatible with the newer ranges, that is those datastores can be made global.
-A global datastore is a datastore mounted on all clusters / virtual datacenters within a VMware infrastructure, i.e. shared between the source vDC and the destination vDC.Run the OVHcloud API to check datastores compatibility.
+Please note that some of your actual datastores might be compatible with the newer ranges, that is to say those datastores can be made global.
+A global datastore is a datastore mounted on all clusters / virtual datacenters within a VMware infrastructure, i.e. shared between the source vDC and the destination vDC.
+Run the OVHcloud API to check datastores compatibility:

 > [!api]
 >